things-guide/things-guide-resources/README.md

 # Things Guide Resources
-[Things Guide](https://things.guide/) [Resources](https://github.com/things-guide/things-guide-resources) is a collection of resources on *Internet of Things* (IoT) and *Embedded Machine Learning* (Embedded ML).
+[Things Guide Resources](https://github.com/things-guide/things-guide-resources) is a collection of resources on *Internet of Things* (IoT) and *Embedded Machine Learning* (Embedded ML).

 ## About
-We're an open group of applied science teachers trying to share course materials.
+[Things Guide](https://things.guide/) is an open group of applied science teachers trying to share course materials.

 ## Wiki
 - [Wiki Home](./../../wiki/)